 GST does not apply if the total value of the package is more than $1,000 AUD or if the transaction is between buyers and sellers both located in Australia.
 Sellers might need to add additional information to the customs forms on these packages.
 Learn more.

 Etsy can’t provide tax advice.
-We recommend that you speak to a tax advisor with experience in German VAT for more information.
+If you are not certain whether or not you are affected by the new regulations we recommend that you speak to a tax advisor with experience in German VAT for more information.

 Selling to UK buyers from overseas

 If you’re a seller located outside of the United Kingdom (UK) but you sell to UK buyers, you might be considered an “overseas seller”.
 Her Majesty’s Revenue & Customs (HMRC) defines an “overseas seller” as a seller who:

 - sells goods already in the UK at the point of sale to UK consumers

 - is based outside the EU and sells goods to a UK consumer, and then imports them into the UK

 - sells goods located in another EU member state to UK consumers